 - Yearn Finance is an Ethereum dapp built by Andre Cronje, developed to automate the allocation of supply liquidity to different pools and choose the landing protocol that offers the best APY (Annual Percentage Yield).

 - The ytokens are the ‘wrapped’ version of the deposited token, which is optimized for yield.

 - So, for DAI, USDC, USDT, and TUSD – an investor will receive wrapped yield-aware tokens such as yDAI, yUSDC, yUSDT, and yTUSD.

-- YFI is the governance token of the Yearn Finance protocol that allows holders to vote on decisions regarding the future of the protocol.
+- YFI is the governance token of the Yearn Finance protocol that allows holders to vote on decisions regarding the protocol’s future.
 It can also be used for staking.

-- As promising as it started, since October 2020 YFI has seen a lot of selling pressure that can be correlated to the unfavorable opinion regarding the testing in production approach employed by its developer.
-And, with the DeFi hype dying down, over 86% of YFI addresses are currently in a loss.
+- As promising as it started, since October 2020, YFI has seen a lot of selling pressure that can be correlated to the unfavorable opinion regarding the testing in production approach employed by its developer.
+And, with the DeFi hype dying down, over 86% of YFI addresses are currently at a loss.